lizturay/PaperCup-Cafe/README.md

 ## Team

-Built by the PaperCup team as a Python learning project.
+Built by the Generations 'PaperCup' team as a Python learning project.